GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It turns out that there is no algorithm for examining a program and determining whether or not it is fatally infected with an endless loop.
-Moreover, it’s not that no one has yet discovered such an algorithm; rather, no such algorithm is possible.
+> ### When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.
 >
-> ~ *Danny Hillis*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts